Answering Evolution’s Critics

 Note: “Science welcomes the possibility of evolution resulting from forces such as symbiotic merger beyond Darwinian natural selection.
 Yet those forces must be natural; they cannot be attributed to the actions of mysterious creative intelligences whose existence, in scientific terms, is unproved.”
 (John Rennie, “Fifteen Answers,” #2 above.)

 The Practice of Continuing Creation says — Since we know that humans can’t create complex things in a single step, it is curious why we would want to imagine that a divine being, God, would create natural things – bees and leaves — in a single step.
 Wouldn’t it be more reasonable to say that God created initial conditions, natural laws, and natural processes which created bees and leaves?

-Elsewhere in the Book of G>O>D> we have said that it is impossible to prove that a super-being, God, did not somehow create the universe.
+Elsewhere in this Book we have said that it is impossible to prove that a super-being, God, did not somehow create the universe.
 But if God did do that, He or She did it by setting the initial of physics and supplying the initial impetus of creation.
 After that, the systems have proceeded on “autopilot,” following the laws of physics, chemistry, complexity, probability, and evolution.

 We Respond: Evolution does not operate by chance alone.
 Gene mutations happen by chance, but whether or not a mutation survives depends on whether or not it is “selected” by the organism’s environment.
 And the environment is very rational about which mutated organisms it allows to survive, to reproduce, and to pass that mutation on to subsequent generations.

 Perhaps a creature (say, a cheetah) has a random genetic mutation occurs that causes the cheetah to limp.
 Such a creature would likely die before it can reproduce.
 But sooner or later, another mutation occurs producing faster running.
 This difference helps the creature survive and reproduce, and that gene is passed down to the next generation.